DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Experiments

 \subsection{Performance Assessment on Unseen domain}

-\textbf{Compared to rehearsal-based methods:} As shown in the Unseeb-Avg in Table \ref{tab:Table2} and Table \ref{tab:Table3}, our DKUA significantly outperforms rehearsal-based methods on the Unseen domain, with an Unseen-Avg incremental gain of 12.0\% mAP/10.5\% R@1, and 13.6\% mAP/14.9\% R@1 improvement on two training orders.
-We consider that limiting the performance of the rehearsal-based model presents two aspects: 1) The representation ability of the model is poor, making it difficult to distinguish people with similar identities.
-2) The model insufficiently consolidates cross-domain unified knowledge, resulting in a decrease in generalization performance on the Unseen domain.
-In general, our adaptive knowledge consolidation (AKC) design effectively explores domain-specific representations for each instance to mine the unified representation across all domains, improving the model's performance on the Unseen domain. \\ \textbf{Compared to rehearsal-free methods:} In Table \ref{tab:Table2} and Table \ref{tab:Table3}, our DKUA achieves significant performance, obtaining 8.4\%/8.7\% and 8.0\%/8.7\% Seen-Avg mAP/R@1 improvement on two training orders compared to the state-of-the-art DASK.
-This can be attributed to our distribution-aware model design, which maintains learned domain-specific styles at each training step.
-By transforming instances of the current domain into different domain styles, it guides the model to learn both cross-domain unified knowledge and identity discriminative information, significantly enhancing the model's generalization capability.\\ \textbf{Generalization of Unseen Domain:} As illustrated in Figure. \ref{fig:generalization}, compared to existing methods, our DKUA method achieves superior performance growth on the Unseen domain across the training steps without using a knowledge distillation strategy or storing old exemplars.
-In summary, our DKUA significantly achieve knowledge consistency alignment between domain-specific knowledge and the unified knowledge, facilitating the model to capture domain invariant knowledge for improving generalization capability.
+\textbf{Compared to Rehearsal-based Methods:} As shown by the Unseen-Avg metrics in Tables \ref{tab:Table2} and \ref{tab:Table3}, our DSKC significantly outperforms rehearsal-based methods on the unseen domains.
+Specifically, it achieves incremental Unseen-Avg gains of \textbf{12.0\%}/\textbf{10.5\%} and \textbf{12.4\%}/\textbf{13.1\%} (mAP/R@1) across the two training orders, respectively.
+We attribute the performance limitations of ResNet-based models to two primary factors: 1) the constrained representation capacity of the architecture makes it challenging to distinguish between identities with high intra-class similarity; and 2) these models insufficiently consolidate unified cross-domain knowledge, leading to a degradation in generalization performance on unseen domains.
+Furthermore, compared to the ViT-based DRE method, our DSKC achieves superior performance, surpassing it by \textbf{7.3\%}/\textbf{6.3\%} and \textbf{8.3\%}/\textbf{9.0\%} (mAP/R@1) in Seen-Avg across the two training orders.
+Overall, our unified knowledge learning (UKL) design effectively leverages domain-specific representations for each instance to mine a unified representation across all domains, thereby significantly enhancing the model's generalization capabilities on unseen domains. \\ \textbf{Compared to Rehearsal-free Methods:} As presented in Tables \ref{tab:Table2} and \ref{tab:Table3}, our DSKC achieves superior performance, obtaining improvements of \textbf{3.6\%}/\textbf{3.0\%} and \textbf{4.1\%}/\textbf{3.4\%} (mAP/R@1) in Seen-Avg across the two training orders compared to the ViT-based PAEMA.
+This success can be attributed to our domain-style encoder design, which effectively maintains learned domain-specific styles at each training domain.
+By transforming instances from the current domain into various domain-specific styles, the model is guided to simultaneously capture unified cross-domain knowledge and identity-discriminative information.
+Consequently, the domain-specific representation learning significantly bolsters the model’s generalization capability across diverse domains.\\